 - How much olive oil?
 “Enough to cover the bottom of the pan. . .and a bit more.”

-It seems as if there is always a caveat; you can never get an actual recipe.
+It seems as if there was always a caveat; you could never get an actual recipe.
 It was quite difficult to get the recipe for Gigi’s Favorite Chicken.

-My mother always says, “Cooking is an art, baking is a science so you’re more precise with baking.”
-However, even when she’s making her famous Gigi’s Olive Oil Biscotti, there are not exact scientific measurements.
+My mother always said, “Cooking is an art, baking is a science so you’re more precise with baking.”
+However, even when she was making her famous Gigi’s Olive Oil Biscotti, there are not exact scientific measurements.

-And here are a few recent photos of Gigi.
+And here are photos of Gigi at age 98.